aws-samples/amazon-sagemaker-genai-content-moderation/README.md

 # Build a generative AI based content moderation solution on Amazon SageMaker

 We use [BLIP2](https://arxiv.org/abs/2301.12597) as the multimodal pre-training method.
 BLIP2 is one of the SOTA models in multimodal pre-training method, and outperforms most of the existing methods in Visual Question Answering, Image Captioning and Image-Text Retrieval.
-For LLM, we will use [Llama 2](https://ai.meta.com/llama/), the next generation open source large language model, which outperforms the existing open source language models on many benchmarks including reasoning, coding, proficiency, and knowledge tests.
+For LLM, we will use [Llama 2](https://ai.meta.com/llama/).

 The overall solution illustration and architecture is demonstrated below